12 Things That Happen to Your Body When You Give Up Gluten

 Your gut could benefit

 Some research indicates that following a gluten-free diet could ease symptoms for people with irritable bowel syndrome or other chronic digestive issues.
 One possible explanation: Gluten-containing foods also happen to have FODMAPs (fermentable oligo-, di-, and monosaccharides and polyols).
-Essentially, that means they're a kind of carbohydrate that some people have difficulty digesting.
+Essentially, that means they’re a kind of carbohydrate that some people have difficulty digesting.
 Eliminating these FODMAP foods—not gluten specifically—may ease gas, bloating, cramping, constipation, and diarrhea, says Guizar.
-Read about the 8 normal reasons your belly is bloated—and when to worry.
+Learn more about how the low FODMAP diet could benefit your health.

 You may start thinking more clearly